-Dr. King’s research interests include Prophetic Literature, particularly The Book of the Twelve (Minor Prophets), Old Testament backgrounds and hermeneutics, Old Testament Social Ethics, and Biblical Theology.
-He is the author of Social Identity and the Book of Amos (T&T Clark) and co-editor of Five Views on Christ in the Old Testament: Genre, Authorial Intent, and the Nature of Scripture (Zondervan, 2022).
-He is currently writing a commentary on Hosea in the Pillar Old Testament Commentary series (Eerdmans, forthcoming).
+Dr. King’s research interests include Prophetic Literature, particularly The Book of the Twelve (Minor Prophets), as well as Old Testament hermeneutics, social ethics, and biblical theology.
+He is the author of Social Identity and the Book of Amos (T&T Clark, 2020) and is currently writing a commentary on Hosea in the Pillar Old Testament Commentary series (Eerdmans, forthcoming).

 He is married to Lauren and together they have four children.
 He is a member of Emmaus Church in Kansas City.

 Emmaus Church in Kansas City